Critical phenomena in the gravitational collapse of electromagnetic dipole and quadrupole waves

 This leaves us with having to solve the Hamiltonian constraint

 only, where $\bar D^2$ is the flat Laplace operator and $\rho$ the energy density (\ref{rho}).
 We solve this equation iteratively as follows.
-In order to help with the convergence of this iteration, we adopt as the initial electric fields not the expressions (\ref{DipoleEField}), (\ref{QuadrupoleEField}) or (\ref{OctupoleEField}) themselves, but rather those expressions divided by $\psi^6$.
+In order to help with the convergence of this iteration, we adopt as the initial electric fields not the expressions (\ref{DipoleEField}), (\ref{QuadrupoleEField}) or (\ref{OctupoleEField}) themselves, but rather those expressions divided by $\psi^6$ (see also BGH).
 In practice, we start with an initial guess for $\psi$, then compute the electric field given our choice of the amplitude $\mathcal{A}$, evaluate the density $\rho$ from (\ref{rho}), and then solve the Hamiltonian constraint (\ref{hamilton}) for a new conformal factor $\psi$.
 We repeat the process until convergence to within a desired tolerance has been achieved.
-In the weak-field limit we have $\psi \rightarrow 1$, so that our numerical solutions approach the analytical solutions of Section \ref{sec:EMwaves} in this regime.
+For weak electromagnetic fields we have $\psi \rightarrow 1$, so that our numerical solutions approach the analytical solutions of Section \ref{sec:EMwaves} in this regime.

 In the absence of gravity, electrodynamics is linear, which allowed the identification of well-defined multipole moments in Section \ref{sec:EMwaves}.
 In the context of general relativity, however, different multipole moments will couple to each other through the nonlinearities in Einstein's equations.
 Since Einstein's equations preserve the symmetry across the equator, we expect that modes of odd (even) $\ell$ will be coupled to other modes of odd (even) $\ell$ only.
 In the following we will still refer to ``dipole" and ``quadrupole" waves, expecting that our data will be dominated by the corresponding multipole, but understanding that nonlinear coupling introduces other multipoles as well.